Nine Writing Milestones to Celebrate (and Goals to Aim For)

 I wrote one or two very short pieces for my church magazine when I was about 10, though the first publication I was really proud of was a short story (titled “The Goblet”, I think) for a subscription-based teen magazine when I was 15.

 Try it: Look for opportunities to write for small publications – perhaps the local press, or a specialist journal or magazine.
-You might also try letters to newspapers or big magazines (some even pay, or offer prizes).
+You might also try letters to newspapers or big magazines: some even pay, or offer cash prizes, so you might be able to knock off two milestones in one.

 #6: First Payment